LesFruitsDefendus/guides/docs/source/harvest-guide/how-to-harvest.md

 ### Cherries

-Cherries should be picked with the stem intact, if possible—otherwise, they will spoil quickly!
+Cherries should be picked with the stem intact, if possible; otherwise, they will spoil quickly!
 - By hand: Grasp the knot at the top of the stem.
 Either twist or gently push sideways or upwards, until the knot of the stem comes apart from the spur. **Do not pull down on the stem.
 Do not use scissors to cut the stem**.

 ### Plums